Keep Your RV Cool This Summer: 20 Easy And Affordable Tricks!

 If you use your AC, close the cover and insert a foam insulator into your vent fan area to help keep the heat out.

-Some people put a bit of Reflectix up there, too.
+Some RVers put a bit of Reflectix up there, too.
 I find the foam does an adequate job- no heat gets through mine sans Reflectix.

 They are super cheap yet effective.